 2.3.1 Chlamydomonas and the ICL

 Chlamydomonas rheinhardtii (henceforth, Chlamy) has long been a model organism in biology and has been extensively used to understand chemo- and phototaxis as well as the mechanisms behind circadian rhythms [cite chlamy research papers].
-Given its presence in soils and aquatic environments the world over, the extensive body of research detailing its many features, and numerable commercially available wild, and genetically modified strains, it was an easy decision to use this organism as the host in the development of the synthetic phycosphere model [cite more research and where to buy them] More specifically C. rheinarhardtii strain CC-1690 available from www.chlamymcollection.org is used for this system.
-To establish the viability of this system Chlamy needed to show to differential colonization by soil bacteria than controls.
-This preliminary investigation was conducted over a two week period where bacteria and Chlamy were co-inoculated in Erlenmeyer flasks and grown at specific conditions in a Percival chamber [use pepe’s presentation as citation?].
-The control was similarly grown, but were supplemented with artificial root exudates.
-Samples were taken every two days and 16S profiling assays were performed to determine the relative abundances which would indicate whether or not Chlamy was colonized deferentially than the control.
-The findings were positive, and are highlighted in FigureX.
+Given its presence in soils and aquatic environments all over the world , the extensive body of research detailing its many features, as well as the amount of commercially available wild and genetically modified strains, it was an easy decision to use this organism as the host in the development of the synthetic phycosphere model [cite more research and where to buy them].
+More specifically, C. rheinarhardtii strain CC-1690 available from www.chlamymcollection.org was used for the system.
+To establish the viability of this system, Chlamy needed to show to differential colonization by soil bacteria than controls.
+This preliminary investigation was conducted over a two week period in which bacteria and Chlamy were co-inoculated in Erlenmeyer flasks and grown at specific conditions in a Percival chamber [use pepe’s presentation as citation?].
+The control was similarly grown but supplemented with artificial root exudates.
+Samples were taken every two days and 16S profiling assays were performed to determine the relative abundances, which would indicate whether Chlamy was colonized deferentially from the control.
+The findings were positive and are highlighted in FigureX.